iterative/dvc.org/content/docs/command-reference/import.md

     cache: true
 ```

-Several of the values above are pulled from the original `.dvc` file
+Several of the values above are obtained from the original `.dvc` file
 `model.pkl.dvc` in the external DVC repository.
 The `url` and `rev_lock`
 subfields under `repo` are used to save the origin and version of the
 dependency, respectively.